Skip to content Skip to footer navigation

 Are privacy policies still fit for purpose?

-There's one thing many people may not realise about privacy policies and data collection – the OAIC advises that consent is not always needed to collect an individual's personal information, although this may be examined soon.
+There's one thing many people may not realise about privacy policies and data collection – the OAIC advises that consent is not always needed to collect an individual's personal information, although this is likely to change soon.

 There is a lot more that a business can do to ensure they're putting people first, including only collecting and using the data necessary to provide you with the service or product

-CHOICE would like to see less of the burden on individuals to be informed about data practices and more focus on businesses acting responsibly.
+CHOICE would like to see less of the burden on individuals to be informed about data practices and more focus on businesses acting responsibly through the introduction of a fair and reasonable use test.

 "A clear and simple privacy policy is the first step for businesses taking responsibility for how they collect and use our information.
 But there is a lot more that a business can do to ensure they're putting people first, including only collecting and using the data necessary to provide you with the service or product, which is what most of us would reasonably expect," says Bower.